Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

-The problems discussed thus far in this section have constraints that are relatively easy to satisfy.
+\paragraph{Handling hard constraints} The problems discussed thus far in this section have constraints that are relatively easy to satisfy.
 For example, a feasible solution to a TSP instance is simply a tour on all nodes, implying that a constructive policy should only consider nodes, not in the current partial solution, and terminate as soon as a tour has been constructed.
-These requirements can be enforced by restricting the RL \textit{action space} appropriately.
-As such, the training procedure and the GNN model need to focus exclusively on optimizing the average objective function of the combinatorial problem while enforcing these ``easy" constraints by manually constraining the action space of the RL ``agent."
+These requirements can be enforced by restricting the RL action space appropriately.
+As such, the training procedure and the GNN model need to focus exclusively on optimizing the average objective function of the combinatorial problem while enforcing these ``easy" constraints by manually constraining the action space of the RL agent.
 In many practical problems, some of the constraints may be trickier to satisfy.
-Consider the more general TSP with Time Windows (TSPTW)~\cite{savelsbergh1985local}, in which a node can only be visited within a node-specific time window.
+Consider the more general TSP with Time Windows~\citep[TSPTW]{savelsbergh1985local}, in which a node can only be visited within a node-specific time window.
 Here, edge weights should be interpreted as travel times rather than distances.
 It is easy to see how a constructive policy may ``get stuck" in a state or partial solution in which all actions are infeasible. \citet{ma2019combinatorial} tackle the TSPTW by augmenting the building blocks we have discussed so far (GNN with RL) with a {hierarchical} perspective.
 Some of the learnable parameters are responsible for generating feasible solutions, while others focus on minimizing the solution cost.
 Note, however, that the approach of~\cite{ma2019combinatorial} may still produce infeasible solutions, although it is reported to do so very rarely in experiments.

-\citet{Liu+2019} employ GNNs to lean chordal extensions in graphs.
-Specifically, they employ an on-policy imitation learning approach to imitate the minimum degree heuristic.
-For SAT problems, \citet{Sel+2019} introduced the NeuroSAT architecture, a GNN that learns to solve SAT problems in an end-to-end fashion.
-The model is directly trained to act as a satisfiability classifier.
+Also using RL, \citet{cappart2020combining} take another direction and propose to tackle problems that are hard to satisfy (such as the TSPTW) by reward shaping.
+The reward signal they introduce has two specific and hierarchic goals: first, finding a feasible and complete solution, and second, finding the solution minimizing the objective function among the feasible solutions.
+The construction of a solution is stopped as soon as there is no action available, which corresponds to an infeasible partial solution.
+Each complete solution obtained has then the guarantee to be feasible.